-Black Hungarian Hot Pepper is an annual vegetable plant that is typically grown for its edible qualities, although it does have ornamental merits as well.
-It produces deep purple long peppers (which are technically 'berries') with black overtones which can be harvested at any point.
-The fruit will often fade to red over time.
+Time Bomb Hot Pepper is an annual vegetable plant that is typically grown for its edible qualities.
+It produces small green round peppers (which are technically 'berries') with red flesh which are typically harvested when mature.
 The peppers have a spicy taste and a crunchy texture.